jacksonbenete/chainmail-houserules/README.md

 Slight improving the To Hit chance by using 2d10 and AC 9~5 helps to make combat a little faster.

 ```
-Using a d20 is just alright, but 3d6 could be a good choice for a faster combat as well.
-I'm using 2d10 for testing and I have no complains by my players, but I'm not sure if it's a better idea than using 3d6.
+Using a d20 is just alright.
+A 3d6 could be a good choice for a faster combat as well.
+I'm using 2d10 for testing and I have no complains by my players,
+but I'm not sure if it's a better idea than using 3d6.
 ```

 ## Damage